Email notifications: how they work

 - Provides a user interface to sign up to a mailing list.

 - Provides a user interface for a user to manage their subscriptions.

 - Communicates with Email Alert API to make changes.

 - Listens to the Publishing API message queue.

 - Communicates with Email Alert API when an appropriate Publishing API event occurs to trigger an alert.
 This is usually a ‘major’ edit to some content.

 - Used as a means to send emails.

 - Does not know about subscribers or lists.

-Notify will also inform the Email Alert API whenever a subscriber reports an email as spam.
+Notify also informs the Email Alert API whenever a subscriber reports an email as spam.
 Email Alert API will then unsubscribe the affected subscriber from all emails.